k-samuel/faceted-search/README.md

 use KSamuel\FacetedSearch\Index;

 $searchIndex = new Index();
+/*
-// Getting data from DB
+ * Getting products data from DB
-// Best Practice is to get separate index for each goods category or product type
+ * Best Practice is to get separate index for each goods category or product type and
+ * index only required fields
+ */
 $data = [
     ['id'=>7, 'color'=>'black', 'price'=>100, 'sale'=>true, 'size'=>36],
     ['id'=>9, 'color'=>'green', 'price'=>100, 'sale'=>true, 'size'=>40],